 again!
 Amélie takes the cake on the whole

 "whimsy and childlike wonder" thing.
-This movie is
+This movie is an

-would recommend watching this film with its original French audio dub.
+recommend watching this film with its original French audio dub.

 Jean-Pierre Jeunet is a wonderful filmmaker, and I would also recommend